 Course Requirements Checklist

-After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in Module/Week 1.
+After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in Course Overview.

-Excel Spreadsheet Project
+Excel Spreadsheet Project Assignments (2)

 The student will complete a 2-part Excel Spreadsheet Project.
-The student will develop an Excel spreadsheet illustrating the consolidation process used when the parent company applies the equity method, partial equity method, or initial value method to account for its investment in a subsidiary company, presented in the textbook under the heading of “Computer Project.”
+The student will develop an Excel spreadsheet illustrating the consolidation process used when the parent company applies the equity method, partial equity method, or initial value method to account for its investment in a subsidiary company, presented in the textbook under the heading of “Excel Spreadsheet Project.”